prometheus/test-infra/tools/commentMonitor/README.md

 See [the github issue events api](https://developer.github.com/v3/issues/events/) for some examples.

 #### Environment Variables:
 - `COMMENT_TEMPLATE`: If set, will post a comment with the content.
 It uses the Golang template variables substitutions.
-If content text includes a variable name `{{ index .envVariable }}` that exists as an env variable it is expanded with the content of the variable.
+If content text includes a variable name `{{ index .
+"SOME_VAR" }}` that exists as an env variable or comment argument it is expanded with the content of the variable.
 - `LABEL_NAME`: If set, will add the label to the PR.
 - `GITHUB_TOKEN` : GitHub oauth token used for posting comments and settings the label.